joaopalmeiro/reading-notes/data-visualization/README.md

 - "(...)
 Mercator projection causes northern countries to appear larger than they truly are."
 - The authors "(...) argue that the implicit association with objectivity creates a risk that visualizations can be perceived uncritically and with a limited understanding of the influences that shaped their message, especially at first sight."
+  - "(...) belief at first sight — the uncritical perception of visualizations as a sufficient representation of reality."
 - Data Visualization as a mode of representation (Nelson Goodman's Theory of Symbols).
 - In 2008, a streamgraph "(...) was a new and relatively unknown data representation.
 Ten years later, this format is included in automatic visualization generation tools such as [Rawgraphs](https://rawgraphs.io/) (...)."
 - "In this way, this conventionally agreed-upon form of representing the visible world \[perspective\] comes to be understood as representing the world "as it is".
 However, scholars have argued over whether these drawing rules indeed portray perspective as the one "natural" or "correct" mode of representation of a scene, or if they instead reflect a convention for exhibiting three-dimensional scenes."